hypothesis/h/README.rst

 server.
 Start the application and ensure that the assets are built by visiting the home page or by running ``./bin/hypothesis assets``.

+Note: Bundling the assets in the extension only works at the moment when the ``webassets.debug`` setting is falsy.

 Deployment
 ----------